Up and at ’em!

-When your hair is finally dry, you can get to curling!
-This is how you can get that feathered hair look: All that prep work helps in making sure hair looks full and fluffy after you’re done.
+When your hair is dry, you can get to curling!
+This is how you can get that feathered hair look.
+All that prep work helps in making sure hair looks full and fluffy after you’re done.
 To get a good effect on your feathered hair, you’ll need to use hot rollers.
 These set your hair in a way a curling iron can’t quite achieve.
 Roll all of your hair upwards, all over your head.
 Make sure the hair on the sides of your face is rolled outwards for that iconic feathery look.

 6. Let your hair set.

 Let the hot rollers sit in your hair as long as you can.
 You need to, at minimum, let the curlers cool all the way down.
-It’s a good idea to do your hair first then you can move on to doing your makeup and getting dressed!
+It’s a good idea to do your hair first so you can move on to doing your makeup and getting dressed!
 By the time you’re done your hair should be cool.
 Once you’re ready, take out all the curlers.

 7. Brush your hair.

-Get Fine Red Hair Looking Thicker
+Get Fine Dyed Hair Looking Thicker

-1. Be careful with heat tools.
+1. Be careful with hot tools.

 2. Use hair oils sparingly.

-4. Mousse is your BFF.
+4. Mousse is your BFF!